amitchauhan500/PHP-Admin-with-Mongodb/README.md

    8. then run admin. username: admin password: admin@123

-for any feedback, please go to amtwebsolution.com and email to amtwebsolution@gmail.com and Skype id: @amtwebsolution
+for any feedback, please go to amit-chauhan.com and email to amitchauhan500@gmail.com and Skype id: @amitchauhan500